ga-wdi-boston/orientation/README.md

 (Feel free to put in a password or select a non-default location for your keys, but it's not necessary to do so; to move ahead, just keep hitting `enter`).

-2. Add this new key to your system by running:
+-   Add this new key to your system by running:

 ```bash
 ssh-add ~/.ssh/id_rsa
 ```

-3. Copy the new key to your clipboard using either:
+-   Copy the new key to your clipboard using either:

-#### OSX
+### OSX ONLY

 ```bash
   pbcopy < ~/.ssh/id_rsa.pub
 ```

-#### Linux
+### Linux

 ```bash
   xclip -selection clipboard < ~/.ssh/id_rsa.pub
 ```

-4. Log into GitHub.com, go to [https://github.com/settings/ssh](https://github.com/settings/ssh),
+-   Log into GitHub.com, go to [https://github.com/settings/ssh](https://github.com/settings/ssh),
 and paste in your SSH key.
 To test it out, type the following into the command
 line: